2 Principles of Data Visualization

 • It strips away extraneous elements, such as grid lines, to keep the focus on the data itself.
 Complete themes such as theme_light() and the theme() function allowed Scherer and Karamanis to create a decluttered visualization that communicates effectively.

 • It uses well-chosen colors.
-The scale_fill_viridis_d() function allowed them to create a color scheme that demonstrates differences between groups, is colorblind friendly, and shows up well when printed in grayscale.
+The scale_fill_viridis_d() function allowed them to create a color scheme that demonstrates differences between groups, is colorblind-friendly, and shows up well when printed in grayscale.

-Learning to create data visualization in ggplot involves a significant time investment.
+Learning to create data visualizations in ggplot involves a significant time investment.
 But the long-term payoff is even greater.
 Once you learn how ggplot works, you can look at others’ code and learn how to improve your own.
 By contrast, when you make a data visualization in Excel, the series of point-and-click steps disappears into the ether.
-To recreate a visualization you made last week, you’ll need to remember the exact steps you used, and to make someone else’s data visualization, you’ll need them to write up their process for you.
+To re-create a visualization you made last week, you’ll need to remember the exact steps you used, and to make someone else’s data visualization, you’ll need them to write up their process for you.